PecanProject/web/README.md

 ![Contributors.js](screenshots/contributors.png)

+To add a contributor:
+1. Copy an existing user's information and paste as a new object in the appropriate order.
-In order to add a contributor, copy any object enclosed by `{}` and paste after the last object.
-Make sure two objects are separated by a `,`.
-Now one can easily edit information in the pasted object.
+2. Make sure two objects are separated by a `,`.
-One could add information accordingly in the different fields.
-The information would be automatically updated after successful push.
+3. Edit information in the pasted object.
+4. Add an image to `static/img/people`
+5. Add link to image
+6. Build site and check that the new contributor record appears where expected

+The new contributor and / or any changes will appear on the website automatically after changes are successfully merged into the main branch.

 ### Blog